The Light of the World

 What is the light that is spoken of in this chapter?
 The light represents our Lord and our God as St. John said earlier “The true light, which gives light to everyone, was coming into the world” (John 1:9).
 When Jesus had said to them “The light is among you for a little while longer” (John 12:35), the Lord was indicating that His death was temporary.
 Fr.
 Tadros Malaty contemplates that Jesus’s intention in saying this to the Jews was to motivate them to believe in Him, and he

 explains this verse as “It is like the sun whose light does not end but just gets hidden for a whole and then shines again”.
-Jesus then said to them “Walk while you have the light, lest darkness overtake you”(John 12:35).
+Jesus then told them “Walk while you have the light, lest darkness overtake you”(John 12:35).
 So, in Christ’s absence, we don’t know where to go and our goal is completely unclear.
-Jesus’s intention in saying this to the Jews was to motivate them to believe in Him.
+Jesus’s intention of saying this to the Jews was to motivate them to believe in Him.

 Let the Gospel enlighten our souls to see the correct path and become children of the Light and sons of God.
 “Your word is a lamp to my feet, and a light to my path”.
 (Psalm 119:105).